 Spend time on the floor with your dog.
 One of the things that helps dogs to feel at home someplace new is familiar smells.
 You can add those familiar smells to your house faster by spending time on the floor with your dog.
 Being on the floor together also adds to the time you spend giving him the loving that he needs during this stressful time.

-Be patient.
 This may be the most obvious advice of all, but being patient and letting dogs adjust at their own speed is wise.
 Some dogs will be perfectly comfortable within a few days, many take a few weeks to settle in and some dogs can take months or more to feel at home in a new place.
 No matter how long it takes your dog to adjust, your patience is more likely to speed things up than impatience ever could.